JacobPulk/art/README.md

 An image will contain one panel or a few that are similar-but-different, ideally complementary.

-The primary outputs are `.bmp` files, which can be rendered and re-rendered at any resolution based on associated `.json` files.
+The primary outputs are `.bmp` files, which can be re-rendered at any resolution based on associated `.json` files.

 The program can produce a wide diversity of images.
 Usage could be compared to bushwacking through a jungle of unpleasant outputs to find aesthetically fruitful areas.